-- Applicants for conversion courses are expected to have a first or upper second class Honours degree in a science, social sciences or humanities related subject.
+Applicants for conversion courses are expected to have a first or upper second class Honours degree.

 You then need to complete a postgraduate professional training course accredited by the BPS.
 In Scotland you would study for the postgraduate MSc in Educational Psychology.
 This is currently only available at the University of Dundee.

-- Applicants need a first or upper second class degree, and a minimum of two years' professional full time work experience with children, young people and families.
+Applicants need a first or upper second class Honours degree, and a minimum of two years' professional full time work experience with children, young people and families.

 The next stage is to spend a period of time as an educational psychologist (probationer) doing supervised practice as an employee of a local authority psychological service.